Express or Implied Warranty Definition

 An implied warranty of merchantability outlines how a product must perform in a reasonable manner according to the purpose that it was designed to achieve.
 An implied warranty of fitness, however, states that a product will meet the specific needs of a customer.
 It's important to understand that the purpose for which a product was designed may not always be why a consumer purchases it.
 His or her reason for using the product may differ from its original intended purpose.

 When a seller makes an implied warranty of fitness for a particular purpose, this means he or she understands the intended use of the product by the consumer.
 Knowing this type of information is not required when a seller makes an implied warranty of merchantability.
 For example, if a customer comes into a jewelry shop and says he wants to buy a watch that will perform well while scuba diving at a depth of 50 feet in the water, then the jeweler can make an implied warranty of fitness for a particular purpose by stating the watch will perform well in this depth of water.

 If you need help with understanding express or implied warranty definition, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.